Jxl-s/Jxl-s/README.md

 ![](https://komarev.com/ghpvc/?username=Jxl-s&color=green&stle=for-the-badge)

 I am currently studying Computer Science, and I am passionate about software development.
 I mainly enjoy developing interactive experiences on the web, and I'm always open to learning new technologies.
-Programming has been my main hobby since I was young.

 More recently, I've been getting more into 3D modeling, 3D web, web AR & XR, machine learning, LLMs, and mobile development.